microsoft/pxt-arcade-cabinet-menu/README.md

 ---
 # MakeCode Arcade Cabinet Menu [![Build Status](https://travis-ci.org/microsoft/pxt-arcade-cabinet-menu.svg?branch=master)](https://travis-ci.org/microsoft/pxt-arcade-cabinet-menu)

-The application that lets you launch multiple games on Rpi0.
+The application that lets you launch multiple games on Raspberry Pi Zero.

 ## How to build this menu into the Pi0